h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/max_runtime_secs_per_model.rst

 Description
 ~~~~~~~~~~~

 Use this option to specify the maximum amount of seconds dedicated to the training of each individual model in the AutoML run.
 This option defaults to 0 (disabled).
-Note that setting this parameter can affect AutoML reproducibility.
+Note that models constrained by a time budget are not guaranteed reproducible.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~